 The Ontario government has made an ongoing funding commitment to support a wage enhancement for eligible child care professionals working in licensed child care settings.
-The wage enhancement grant will help retain registered early childhood educators (RECEs) and child care program staff, and support access to stable, high-quality child care programs for children in Ontario.
-The wage enhancement is also intended to help close the wage gap between RECEs working in the kindergarten program and RECEs/other child care program staff working in licensed child care settings.
+The wage enhancement grant will help retain RECEs and child care program staff, and support access to stable, high-quality child care programs for children in Ontario.
+The wage enhancement is also intended to help close the wage gap between RECEs working in publicly funded Kindergarten Programs r and RECEs/other child care program staff working in licensed child care settings.